LiaoYihong-1/GestureRecognize/readme.md

 Recognizer of gesture written in python, which uses mediapipe and cv2.
-I will use your camera on computer to start recognition.
+It will use your camera on computer to start recognition.